Why Hire us?

 To some, Facebook advertising is boosting posts.
 It is so much more than that.
 Facebook is far more intrusive than Google, with users interaction and shared information available to tailor advertising to them.
 This makes it a incredibly powerful marketing tool with very detailed targeting with age, profession, employer, interests, etc. While technically you can do some of this with Google, you have to ask yourself where they get this data which is gmail related so nowhere near as accurate or as big a database.

 Watch-outs – Campaign types are crucial here, as it’s mostly not Pay per Click but by impression.
+Younger Facebook Users are dwindling, but is still Crackbook to 30 somethings.

 Since Facebook 2012 takeover of Instagram, advertising has been possible via the Facebook advertising tool.
 This is to a younger demographic, requiring good photography and editing to catch the eye.
 It was created for an Instagrammer to post pictures to a feed, indeed the original name was Instant Gram, amalgamating instant camera with telegram.
 The social networking service shares all customer data with Facebook so is equally powerful.